Stafford's shot goes in off Flyers player in B's 2-1 win

-BOSTON (AP) -- Drew Stafford scored with 5.6 seconds left in the third period when his dump-in shot tipped off Philadelphia defenseman Brandon Manning's stick, lifting the Boston Bruins to a 2-1 win over the Flyers on Saturday.
+''Ninety-nine out of 100 it's not going to go in,'' Boston's Drew Stafford said of his dump-in shot that went into the net with 5.6 seconds left after it tipped off Philadelphia defenseman Brandon Manning's stick, giving the Bruins a 2-1 win over the Flyers on Saturday.

-David Pastrnak had a power-play goal, and Tuukka Rask made 26 saves for Boston, which improved to 10-3 under interim coach Bruce Cassidy, who replaced fired Claude Julien on Feb.7.
+David Pastrnak had a power-play goal, and Tuukka Rask made 26 saves for Boston, which improved to 10-3 under interim coach Bruce Cassidy, who replaced fired Claude Julien on Feb.
+7.

+''Hey, you never know,'' Cassidy said. ''You never know, throwing it at the net.
+It's lucky.
+We all know that.
+A heartbreaker for Philly and a benefit for us.''

 Jordan Weal had the Flyers' goal, and Steve Mason stopped 25 shots.
 Philadelphia may be sliding out of a chance at a playoff berth with its ninth loss in 14 games (5-8-1).